authifier/authifier/README.md

 ## Goals

 - Prevent user enumeration.

-  All routes should be protected against user enumeration, for now we should at least protect against basic enumeration based on responses.
+  All routes should be protected against user enumeration.

+- Always confirm any change to security settings using two-factor method if available.
 - Prevent phishing attacks.

 ## Usage